 My Health Record – Opting out

-A huge amount has happened since we posted this overview two months ago.
+A huge amount has happened since we posted this overview months ago.
 The government has come under significant pressure, with many calling for the program to be scrapped completely.
+The privacy officer overseeing the project has resigned.
 They have embarked on a desperate advertising campaign, and had major level concerns raised by all levels of government, numerous doctors, NGO’s and privacy advocates. (including this thorough overview by a doctor casting doubt on whether basic compliance would even be possible for the average clinic) Of particular concern is section 70 of the My Health Records Act, which empowers the Australian Digital Health Agency to disclose patients’ health information to police, courts and the Australian Taxation Office without a warrant, if they did not opt out.
 It has also been confirmed that data will be made available to private corporations.
-The government have made some minor concessions and extended the opt out date till NOVEMBER 15th, as well as made it easier for the 100’s of people who appear to have had records created without consent.
+The government have made some minor concessions and extended the opt out date till NOVEMBER 15th, though they will not have legislated many of the recommendations at the time of opting out.
+They have made it easier for the 100’s of people who appear to have had records created without consent.
 Do you trust them?
 That is up to you.
 Read more below and decide.

 People in this country have demonstrated the level of trust they have in government by crashing websites and call systems with 20 000 people opting out of #MyHealthRecord in the first day and many thousands more since then.
 Numerous people have found out they have had records set up without their active consent and huge concerns about privacy have been raised.